TomatenKuchenDEV/docs/docs/features.md

 		- Recipes (using German names)
 		- Validation of one or more commands
 	- a [npm](https://npmjs.com) package
-	- ein Element aus dem Periodensystem
+	- an element of the periodic table
 	- a [GitHub](https://github.com) user
-	- die Verspätung der Deutschen Bahn
+	- the train delay of the Deutsche Bahn per station
 	- a JIRA bug report (e.g. for Minecraft)
 	- a Discord invite
 	- the current bot